PJUllrich/live_ex/README.md

-# LiveX - State Management for Phoenix LiveViews
+# LiveEx - State Management for Phoenix LiveViews

-LiveX is a State Management library for [Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view).
+LiveEx is a State Management library for [Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view).

-LiveX is based on the [Flux pattern](https://github.com/facebook/flux/tree/master/examples/flux-concepts) and its implementation is inspired by the [Vuex](https://vuex.vuejs.org/) library.
+LiveEx is based on the [Flux pattern](https://github.com/facebook/flux/tree/master/examples/flux-concepts) and its implementation is inspired by the [Vuex](https://vuex.vuejs.org/) library.

-LiveX helps organize the state changes and data flow in LiveView frontends.
+LiveEx helps organize the state changes and data flow in LiveView frontends.
 State changes (aka. `Actions`) are forced through a `Dispatcher` (or funnel) in a sequencial FIFO manner before the changes are applied to a global state managed by a `Store`.
 The same store can be shared by multiple LiveViews.